financial advisers

 In Brief

-• Q4 2022 was generally positive for global markets, punctuated by the apparent reversal of certain trends
+• Q4 2022 was generally positive for global markets, punctuated by the apparent reversal of specific trends

 • Inflation appeared to top out in the US and, alongside it, the outperformance of the US dollar

-• UK assets saw a recovery post the debacle of the ‘mini-budget’ and the UK got a new prime-minister
+• UK assets recovered after the debacle of the ‘mini-budget’, and the UK got a new prime minister.

-• But it was continental European equities and the euro which were the best performers after the continent’s success at avoiding energy blackouts, aided by an unseasonably warm winter
+• But continental European equities and the euro were the best performers after the continent’s success at avoiding energy blackouts, aided by an unseasonably warm winter.

 Quarter Overview

 October saw economies continuing to experience stubbornly high inflation, a rate hike from the European Central Bank and continued growth fears.
-Despite this, most markets ended the month positive in local currency terms, perhaps reflecting just how much bad news had already been priced in.
-The biggest market moving news was the continuing backlash from the UK mini-budget delivered at the end of September.
-This led to global bond market fragility and volatility in the first part of October, emergency intervention by the Bank of England (BoE) and senior ministers (including the Prime Minister Liz Truss) losing their jobs.
-The BoE’s interventions and the swift announcement of Rishi Sunak as new Prime Minister towards the end of the month settled UK bond markets, which in turn quietened global markets.
+Despite this, most markets ended the month positively in local currency terms, perhaps reflecting just how much bad news had already been priced.
+The biggest market-moving news was the continuing backlash from the UK mini-budget delivered at the end of September.
+This led to global bond market fragility and volatility in the first part of October, emergency intervention by the Bank of England (BoE) and senior ministers (including Prime Minister Liz Truss) losing their jobs.
+The BoE’s interventions and the swift announcement of Rishi Sunak as the new Prime Minister towards the end of the month settled UK bond markets, which in turn quietened global markets.
 This relief rally also caused sterling to strengthen for the month.

 November saw markets breathe a sigh of relief.
-Major developed market central banks delivered large interest rate hikes as expected, but there were definite signs that inflation was moderating in the US, leading to hopes that the pace and size of these hikes would soon slow.
-Better news on the inflation front resulted in strong performance across equity and bond markets alike.
-There were also tentative signs of China beginning to relax its strict stance on COVID, which boosted Asian markets.
+Primary developed market central banks delivered significant interest rate hikes as expected.
+Still, there were definite signs that inflation was moderating in the US, leading to hopes that the pace and size of these hikes would soon slow.
+Better news on the inflation front resulted in solid performance across equity and bond markets alike.
+There were also tentative signs of China relaxing its strict stance on COVID-19, which boosted Asian markets.

-Overall, the last quarter of the year saw good performance from a number of previously beaten down asset classes, particularly continental European equities.
+Overall, the last quarter of the year saw a good performance from several previously beaten-down asset classes, particularly continental European equities.
 The dollar partially retraced some of its annual gains, contributing to the underperformance of US equities seen by overseas holders.

-Volatility, as measured by the VIX index, fell over the quarter although remains up over the year as a whole.
-Developed market equities (as measured by the MSCI World Index including dividends) rose 1.9% in sterling terms over Q4, held back by the pound’s recovery against the US dollar.
-The FTSE 100 rose 8.7% over the quarter including dividends and emerging market equities (MSCI EM Index) rose 1.8%.
+Volatility, as measured by the VIX index, fell over the quarter, although it remained up over the year.
+Developed market equities (as measured by the MSCI World Index, including dividends) rose 1.9% in sterling terms over Q4, held back by the pound’s recovery against the US dollar.
+The FTSE 100 rose 8.7% over the quarter, including dividends, and emerging market equities (MSCI EM Index) rose 1.8%.
 Global bond yields fell slightly over the quarter leading to higher quality bonds (as measured by the Bloomberg Global Aggregate Index) rising 0.7% (bond yields and prices move in opposite directions).
 Lower quality ‘high yield’ bonds also rose, up 5.9% as investors became slightly less worried about the strength of the global economy.
-After strong gains earlier in the year, oil fell 2.3% over Q4 whilst gold rose 9.8% (taking its year to date performance to flat for the year).
+After strong gains earlier in the year, oil fell 2.3% over Q4 whilst gold rose 9.8% (taking its year-to-date performance to flat for the year).

 Selected Asset Class Returns 2022